Gaulomatic/AirPodsSanity/README.md

 ## What it does

-What this app does is super-duper simple and trivial: Select a default input device, and mark one or more output device as "AirPods".
-Whenever those come online, the selected input device will be maintained.
+What this app does is super-duper simple and trivial: Mark one or more output device as "AirPods".
+Whenever those come online, either the selected input device or the current system input device will be maintained.

 ## How it improves your life